Notes on Causation, Comparison, and Regression: The implied regression weights create a limited form of covariate balance

 \subsection{Estimation beyond the support of the data and negative weights.}

-\textbf{5.3 \emph{Estimation beyond the support of the data and negative weights.}} Does linear regression produce sample-grounded or, to be precise, sample-bounded estimates \citep{robins2007comment} of the treatment effects?
+Does linear regression produce interpolated or sample-bounded estimates \citep{robins2007comment} of the treatment effects?
 To answer this question, we first note that the implied weights of the regression model can take negative values.
 In Figure \ref{fig_obs_uri}, subjects with negative weights are upside down.
 The most notable of them is a control subject with an income of \$264K and 4 hospital visits, who is assigned a very large negative weight.

 From a practical standpoint, negative weights are hard to interpret: while a person with a weight value of 1/2 in the sample means that it has half its weight in the population, and a weight of zero removes the person from the population, what is the meaning of a person with a weight value of -1?
 From an analytic perspective, these negative weights translate into forming effect estimates that may lie outside the support or range of the observed data, and thus that are not sample-bounded.
 In other words, one can get estimates that are very distant from any of the measurements in the actual data.
 As a result, one may end up obtaining rather silly estimates of the treatment effect.
-In our example, the effect estimate under regression is \$557, suggesting that health insurance increases health expenditure.
-If the assumed regression model is correct, then the degree of extrapolation is negligible in sufficiently large samples.
+In our example, the effect estimate under regression is \$147, suggesting that health insurance increases health expenditure.
+If the assumed regression model is correct, then such extrapolation is not detrimental in large samples, because the regression estimator is consistent for the ATT.
 However, if the model is incorrect, then this problem may arise even in large samples.